mireiamc/mireiamc/README.md

 I'm currently studying new courses about AWS (EC2, DDBB, S3 y AWS CLI, AWS Lambda) and Typescript mainly.
 In addition, I'm studying React and relational database courses to expand my knowledge.

 ### 💪🏻 Working on:
-- I'm working for CodeWave.
+- I'm working for CodeWave organization.
 We are developing a web application where you can manage medical data about women's health.
 - I'm creating my personal portfolio where you'll could find all my personal projects.
 - Practicing all my new knowledge constantly with practical exercises.